What is SEO?

 Improving your domain authority might be something you’ve never heard of before but you need to familiarise yourself with all the elements that contribute to its score, as domain authority dictates how well your website will rank in search engines.
 Through evaluations of customer journeys and user experience (UX), and a content marketing plan you’ll see your domain authority improve.
 Domain authority demonstrates the reliability of your website, considering the authors of your content and the value that content brings.
 It’s also negatively affected by long load times and bounce rates, but it strongly considers your content and means that only ‘good’ sites appear on the first page of results.

-- Tons of information and multiple calls-to-action damages UX on the website, contributing to high bounce rates and time spent on the site that doesn’t convert.
+- Avoid packing a webpage with tons of information and multiple calls-to-action as this damages UX on the website, contributing to high bounce rates and time spent on the site that doesn’t convert.

-- Your overarching keyword/s or phrase should not be so niche that you miss out on a large volume of traffic from search engines.
-In some cases, your offering might well be niche, but exploring Google’s available tools might point you to more commonly searched terms.
+- Don’t be too broad or too niche.
+Your overarching keyword/s or phrase should not be so niche that you miss out on a large volume of traffic from search engines.
+Likewise, you want to avoid keywords with heavy competition as this will be harder to rank for.

 - Always use data to help inform your decisions.
 Take the time to consider your own business goals and the purpose of your website.
 Assess the customer journey, test copy and constantly look at how your website’s analytics change and improve over time to ensure your website is always working for you.

 There are so many elements to search engine optimisation that it can seem overwhelming.
-But by following this guide, and using the top tips to help you understand basic best practice, you’ll see change in the short term and get into good habits to help you with ongoing SEO in the future.
+But by following this guide, and using our top tips, you’ll see change in the short term and learn good SEO habits for the future.